 B) Infringement of Goalkeeper on Penalty Kicks

-If any part of the player’s foot is on the penalty area.
+If any part of the player’s foot is on the Penalty Box.
 Then, this will be considered as an infringement.

 D) The Flag shall be kept down for tight marginal offside offences

 When chance on Goal is about to happen; the assistant referee are advised to keep their flag down, until the play has passed.
 So, if a Goal is scored or an unsuccessful attempt made.

 The Assistant Referee will then only raise the flag to imply the offside offense but only after the chance on Goal is made.